-I remember a few years ago driving through this neighborhood, just South of the Capitol, with beautiful historic homes, lovely flower gardens, and tall willowy trees lining the streets, dreaming about living there.
-I remember it well, because I did it a lot.
+I remember a few years ago driving through this neighborhood just South of the Washington State Capitol, with beautiful historic homes, lovely flower gardens, and tall willowy trees lining the streets, dreaming about living there.
+I remember it well because I did it a lot.
 To say that area was out of my price range was an understatement.
-It didn’t matter to me though.
-I would drive through those streets three or four times a week and when the weather was nice, it was my favorite place to walk.
+It didn’t matter to me.
+I was just driving through because I liked being there.
+I would cruise those streets three or four times a week and when the weather was nice, it was my favorite place to walk.
 Did I ever believe I would live in that neighborhood?
 Hell no.

 I had this moment a few days ago when we were finishing a walk around our South Capitol neighborhood, walking past my Mini Cooper, holding hands with Mr. Tall Dark and Handsome, where I realized where I was actually standing.
 I am living right smack in the middle of those fantasies.
 This may not be everyone’s idea of a fantasy life, but was mine, and now it’s my real life deal, in living color.

-As deliberate creators we all know what this does.
+As deliberate creators, we all know what this does.
 As Abraham would say, those are some powerful rockets of desire being launched without resistance.
 Magic – no belief required.
-My imagination is more powerful than my doubts or my fears. (tweetable!)
+My imagination is more powerful than my doubts or my fears.

 Now I’m not saying beliefs aren’t important, they are and when they aren’t serving us, it’s worth examining that.
 What I am saying is belief is not worth getting hung up on.
 It’s not worth postponing visiting with our dreams just because we haven’t wrangled the bad beliefs.
 Belief isn’t the only path to alignment, it’s one, and there are many others.
 So, if one path is blocked, trying another route might just work.